Propeller synchronization: Usage

 As a pilot aid to manually synchronizing the propellers, some twins have a small gauge called a synchroscope mounted in or by the tachometer(s) with a propeller symbol on a disk that spins.
 The pilot manually fine tunes the engine r.p.m. so as to stop disk rotation, thereby synchronizing the propellers.
 This is a useful backup to synchronizing engine r.p.m. using the audible propeller beat.
 This gauge is also found installed with most propeller synchronizer and synchrophase systems.
 Some synchrophase systems use a knob for the pilot to control the phase angle.

-Operation of propeller synchronization can occur with a master/slave approach or with a push/pull technique associated with Type II systems.
+Operation of propeller synchronization can occur with a primary/secondary approach or with a push/pull technique associated with Type II systems.
 In Type II systems speed is increased for the side lower in RPM while at the same time speed is decreased on the faster RPM side.
-The net result is similar, but there is no master or slave, and no minute hunting typical of a Type I (primary/secondary) system.
+The net result is similar, but there is no primary or secondary, and no minute hunting typical of a Type I (primary/secondary) system.
 With a Type II system RPM cannot be reduced below manual speed settings so prop sync does not need to be "Off" during takeoff and landing.
 Type I systems MUST be off for takeoff and landings.